 An app named Studies may be able to help.
 If you’re concerned about how to improve concentration and how to focus on studying, this app may be just what you’re looking for.
 It’s a digital flashcards app that allows you to make your own cards, which encompasses both sides of the focus debate: you prepare for your own ‘focus sessions,’ and have the tools to be productive when you set time aside to learn.

 By preparing your own flashcards, you’re being productive in your downtime, too!
 Instead of stressing about studying and thinking about how you need to go about learning something, creating flashcards is its on type of preparation.
 Then, when it’s time to actually learn, you have the flashcards ready.
 Not only are you increasing your exposure to a topic, you’re creating your own best practices for focused learning.

 Consider your environment

 So often, we associate focus with the thing right in front of us, but the environment can also play a role.
 Think about it: are you more likely to get work or studying done in a quiet, calm environment, or a noisy, bustling space?

-And when it’s time to focus and be productive, know each of the four apps mentioned here today – Be Focused, HazeOver, TaskPaper, Timing, and Studies – are all available for free as a part of a seven day trial of Setapp, the world’s leading suite of productivity apps for your Mac.
-You’ll get access to these apps as well as nearly 200 others during your week-long trial.
+And when it’s time to focus and be productive, know each of the five apps mentioned here today – Be Focused, HazeOver, TaskPaper, Timing, Studies, and GetSound – are all available for free as a part of a seven-day trial of Setapp, the world’s leading suite of productivity apps for your Mac.
+You’ll get access to these apps as well as 240+ others during your week-long trial.

 When the trial concludes, retaining unlimited access to the entire Setapp catalog is only $9.99 per month.
 An incredible deal well worth the investment, so give Setapp a try today!